 The keto diet is one of the most popular diets to this day.
-Despite its popularity, a big question still remains: is the keto diet safe?
-In order to answer this question, I’ll review a few basic definitions of keto or a ketogenic diet.
+Despite its popularity, a big question remains: is the keto diet safe?
+To answer this question, I’ll review a few basic definitions of keto or a ketogenic diet.

 I’ve already published an article about the keto diet in 2018 and I encourage you to read that article as well.

 What is the keto diet really about?
 What makes it different from other common diets?